 5. Make time to de-stress

 Did you know that hearing loss and stress are inextricably linked?
 A study by the University of Göttingen found that patients suffering from sudden hearing loss and/or tinnitus were also suffering from high levels of stress.
-It’s thought that stress restricts blood flow to the inner ear, damaging tiny hairs cells in the cochlea and affecting your hearing.
+It’s thought that stress restricts blood flow to the inner ear, damaging tiny hair cells in the cochlea and affecting your hearing.
 Swedish researchers have also discovered that those with hearing problems are more likely to suffer from stress-related symptoms such as poor sleep or low self-esteem.
 Beat stress by building some relaxing activities into your day, such as yoga or mindfulness.

 6. Keep your ears in check